 Psilocybe semilanceata, also known as Liberty Cap, is a hallucinogenic mushroom that contains the psychoactive compounds psilocybin.
-It has a distinctive yellowish pointed cap, clay or dark brown gills and long slender stem.
-Grows in scattered trooping groups, on soil amongst grass in lawns and pastures favoring hilly sites.
+It has a distinctive yellowish pointed cap, clay or dark brown gills, and long slender stem.
+It grows in scattered trooping groups, on soil amongst grass in lawns and pastures favoring hilly sites.

 pallid ochraceous-brown, hygrophanous, drying buff and varies in shape from sharply conical to bell-shaped, often with a prominent papilla.
 It does not change shape considerably as it ages.
 The cap margin is initially rolled inward but unrolls to become straight or even curled upwards in maturity.
 Gills

 moderately crowded together, and they have a narrowly adnexed to almost free attachment to the stem.
 Spores

 slender yellowish-brown and usually slightly thicker towards the base.